de-shyt/CUB_conspects/Operating Systems JUB.md

 ### Mounting

-Mounting is the process by which an operating systems makes files and directories.
+Mounting is the process by which an operating system makes files and directories.
 It allows to build logical file system name spaces that span multiple devices.

 A mount point is a location in the [partition](https://en.wikipedia.org/wiki/Disk_partitioning) used as a root filesystem.
 When the mounting process is completed, the user can access files and directories on [the medium](https://en.wiktionary.org/wiki/storage_medium) from there.

-Unmounting is a process in which the operating systems cuts off all user access to files and directories on the mount point; writes remaining data to the storage device; refreshes [filesystem metadata](https://www.sciencedirect.com/topics/computer-science/file-system-metadata#:~:text=File%20system%20metadata%20includes%20the,in%20detail%20in%20Chapter%2030.) and and remove access to the device (thus making the storage device safe for removal).
+Unmounting is a process in which the operating systems cuts off all user access to files and directories on the mount point; writes remaining data to the storage device; refreshes [filesystem metadata](https://www.sciencedirect.com/topics/computer-science/file-system-metadata#:~:text=File%20system%20metadata%20includes%20the,in%20detail%20in%20Chapter%2030.) and removes access to the device (thus making the storage device safe for removal).